szepeviktor/debian-server-tools/CV.md

 from the bulldozer leveling the ground for the datacenter and build infrastructure **and** the application from there up to browser rendering.

-- choose specialized domain registrar, dns, ssl, cdn, email, backup providers
+- choose **specialized** domain registrar, dns, ssl, cdn, email, backup providers
 - choose an honest, proactive and technically advanced cloud provider: virtualization, network, storage, processor, memory
 - modern and small operating system
 - modern server software: webserver, fast SSL, database, in-memory cache, PHP environment
-- minimal and audited plugins (modules)
-- static file optimization
 - network and application security
 - heavy monitoring of **everything** we have and depend on